Go to main content

 align

-It defines the horizontal alignment of its content.
-Possible values (case-insensitive) are:
+Specifies the horizontal alignment of its element.
+Possible values are (case-insensitive):

 Events